mchaloupka/RiskCalculator/README.md

-# Fable Minimal App
+# RISK Calculator

-This is a small Fable app project so you can easily get started and add your own code easily in it.
+This is a small Fable app project that calculates RISK game odds given attacker and defenders units.

+See it in action: https://mchaloupka.github.io/RiskCalculator/

 ## Requirements